 - Fragile bones of the limbs and spine that can break easily

-- Increased amount of urine produced and need to urinate more often
+- Increased amount of urine produced and needing to urinate more often

 - Kidney stones